Holes that look

 A standard pointed tip skates across hardwood and figured grain.
 By the time it bites, you've already missed your mark — or worse, marred the surface.

-Positive-rake geometry pulls fibers through the hole instead of slicing them.
-Result: splinters on the back side.
+Positive-rake geometry pulls fibers up through the hole instead of slicing them.
+Result: splinters and tearout on your show side.
 Always.
 Every single time.
+No more blue tape, backwards spinning by hand or zero clearance jigs.

 Brass grabs.
 Plastic cracks.